hanalysis/clipseq/README.md

 - All transcripts per gene are included
 - Regions (e.g., UTRs, CDS, introns) are assigned by collapsing annotations across all transcripts
 - iCount’s internal rules resolve overlapping features
-- This may result in more complex annotations for genes with many transcripts
+- This may result in more complex region annotations for genes with many transcripts

-Key Outputs (with filtering enabled):
+Key outputs (filtering disabled):
  - `*_seg.gtf`: Transcript-wise segmentation (segments) using the unfiltered GTF.
  - `*_regions.gtf`: Genome-wise segmentation (regions) from all transcripts in the unfiltered GTF